adrianeyre/vle/README.md

 * [Screen Shots] (#Shots)

 ## Challenege
 A fully functioning Virtual Learning Environment where users can drag and drop files/folders into a main repository.
 The website reads the file structure and creates the links.
-The VLE has an upload feature, feedback for students area, YouTube video integration, image and image thumbnail integration and web links.
+The VLE has an upload feature, feedback for students area, YouTube video integration, image and image thumbnail integration, Hot Potatoe quiz integration and web links.

 ## <a name="Install">Installation</a>
 * To clone the repo